 Everyone should know this assembly tip.
 Before applying glue, make sure your two parts fit together properly.
 If they don’t, you can try and re-shape them before applying glue.
 If you want to dry fit multiple pieces together, you can use an assembly handle like the Citadel tool I review here, or this soldering/magnifier thing.

 20. Super glue is the best universal glue

-Super glue, or cyanoacrylate, is the best universal glue for assembling miniatures and models of any material (see why here).
+Super glue, or cyanoacrylate, is the best universal glue for assembling miniatures and models of any material (see why super glue is awesome).
 Super glue has a fit tricks up its sleeves that make it really, really useful.
 For one thing, it works really fast and you don’t need much for a strong bond.

 21. Two-part epoxy is the strongest adhesive for joining larger parts

 For assembling larger parts, or those that you want to maintain in harsher environments, a two-part epoxy might be a better choice than super glue.
 See my favorite glues for particular jobs in my other article on glues.
 Glues are such a fascinating topic!
 My favorite epoxy adhesive is z-poxy, which comes in either a 5-, 15-, or 30-minute cure time version.
 Your call.
 How much time do you need to work with your adhesive?
 Either way, the final product is super strong.

 22. Increase the strength of any adhesive by scoring the joining surfaces